 The Core Web Vitals are aimed to improve user experience.
 The CWV is intended to impact the SEO ranking factor.
 So, if your site is not optimized for CWV, you are soon going to find losing rankings.

-The update is aimed to roll out in mid-June 2021 — and it’s the right time for businesses to get their site within the new guidelines so that they do not get impacted by it.
+Now it’s the right time for businesses to get their site within the new guidelines so that they do not get impacted by it.

-- Optimize, optimize and optimize images.
+- Optimize, optimize, and optimize images.

 - Use a caching plugin to implement site-wide optimizations